 Claire flipped through a few pages to get to the end of the chapter and continued reading.

-“The article mentioned that the Anders family assumed that Jackson ran away to be a beatnik.
-I’ve never followed that train of thought, even with evidence to the contrary.
-When the police checked his room to find some clues as to where he might’ve gone, they found all sorts of beat literature.
+“The article mentioned that the Anders family assumed Jackson ran away to be a beatnik.
+I’ve never followed that thought, even with evidence to the contrary.
+When the police checked his room to find clues as to where he might’ve gone, they found all sorts of beat literature.
 The police and the Anders family assumed the worst and that was that.
 I knew that Jackson always had his nose buried in a book when I visited Jeanie, but that explanation wasn’t good enough for me.

 “Jackson once confided in me that he wished to travel the world.
 So I believe that Jackson is sitting on a beach somewhere, sipping on a pina colada with a big grin on his face.
 Meanwhile, generations of Mountain Valley residents allow our urban legend to stay alive after all these years.
-If that’s the case, I raise my glass to Mr. Anders, for giving us a little mystery to believe in our oh-so-predictable lives.”
+If that’s the case, I raise my glass to Mr. Anders for giving us a little mystery to believe in our oh-so-predictable lives.”

-The next morning, Claire slapped together her review of the latest Jennifer Garner movie for her entertainment column.
+The following day, Claire slapped together her review of the latest Jennifer Garner movie for her entertainment column.
 Then she focused her research on the ghost story.
 Reading Anne’s first-hand account revitalized whatever little interest she had in it.
 For the past two weeks, she had deflected Harris’ questions about how it was coming along.
 She hated lying like that to her boss, but it had to be done.
 But now that the article was to be put to bed soon, Claire knew she had to concentrate her energy on it.

 ‘This might be it,’ Claire thought.

 The decrepit home was in a part of Mountain Valley that had long since been taken over by time.
 Claire flipped open her cell phone and scrolled through its phone book for a certain number.